Unit 1 Economic Problems & Principles

 3. Large Group Debrief -- making links to competition, self-interest & free markets -- the prisoners' dilemma.

-♦ Round 1 can be described as a competitive approach to the condition of scarcity where self-interest went unchecked.
+♦ The simulation can be described as a competitive approach to the condition of scarcity where self-interest went unchecked.

-♦ Round 2 represents restrained, rational self-interest coupled with a trust in the agreed upon system.
+♦ Unrestrained self-interest coupled with distrust versus restrained, rational self-interest coupled with a trust in the agreed upon

-♦ The common tables with copies of the schematics represent a market.
+♦ The schematics and all available resources represent a market.

 ♦ Distribution of wealth problematic.

-♦ No price signals or demand and supply economics in operation.
+♦ No formal price signals or demand and supply economics in operation.

 ♦ Subsistence economy.

-♦ Disproportionate # of participants idle, even when specialization and economic interdependence operated.
+♦ Disproportionate # of participants idle (i.e., waste), even when specialization and economic interdependence operated.

 ♦ No capacity to expand resource base by trade or exploration.